vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/02_PART-A/13_ANNEXURE_VII_Summary_of_suggestions.md

 Letter dated 22.
 3. 54.

-(i) Supports the recommendations of the Calendar Reform Committee made at its first meeting. (ii) The year should be brought back by 23 days as this error is causing mistakes in the calculation of seasons. (iii) Suggests establishment of a central astronomical observatory with modern instruments and apparatus including ammonia and quartz clocks. (iv) Steps should be taken to publish an Indian Ephemeris for the use of the almanac makers, the Navy and the Air force. (vi) Basis of the seasonal rites and ceremonies should be
+(i) Supports the recommendations of the Calendar Reform Committee made at its first meeting. (ii) The year should be brought back by 23 days as this error is causing mistakes in the calculation of seasons. (iii) Suggests establishment of a central astronomical observatory with modern instruments and apparatus including ammonia and quartz clocks. (iv) Steps should be taken to publish an Indian Ephemeris for the use of the almanac makers, the Navy and the Air force.

 ## 38. Shri Jagadish Prasad Srivastava, B.Sc.
 LL.B.,
 2062, Ladli Katra, Agra.